-- Defensive team consists of 5 Infielders (including the Pitcher), a Catcher, and a maximum of 4 Outfielders (Left Field, Left/Center Field, Right/Center Field, Right Field).
-Outfielders must play in the grass. - Catchers must wear full catchers gear (chest protector, helmet with a cage, chin guard / plate, and knee and shin guards).
+Defensive team consists of 5 Infielders (including the Pitcher), a Catcher, and a maximum of 4 Outfielders (Left Field, Left/Center Field, Right/Center Field, Right Field).
+Outfielders must play in the grass.

+- Catchers must wear full catchers gear (chest protector, helmet with a cage, chin guard / plate, and knee and shin guards).
 All other fielders must use a glove. - You can freely substitute one player for another at any time.
 Managers and coaches should avoid substituting fielders in the middle of an inning for performance reasons.
 Players should play a minimum of three defensive innings.
 Players should be rotated through all positions that they are able to play safely so that all players have fair playing time at all infield positions - teams should not fix a "starting infield."

 - Coach-Pitch in innings 1, 3, 4 and 5.
 Kid-Pitch in innings 2 to start the season.
 Can possibly do kid pitch in innings 2 and 4 as the season progresses. - Coach-Pitch Innings - Coaches pitch to their own teams. - Coach-Pitcher will make every effort to avoid contact with the ball in play.
-If unavoidable ball strikes coach the ball is live.
+If unavoidable ball strikes coach - the ball is live.
 If the coach interferes with a defensive player attempting to make a play, ball is dead and the play is repeated. - Maximum of 7 pitches per player.
-If the 7th pitch is fouled, the player is permitted to an additional pitch until the result of the pitch is not foul (A ball not put into play or fouled off on the 7th pitch or later will constitute an out). - Coach-Pitcher must pitch from the pitching plate for the first 2 pitches, and can move to the front of the mound for the last five.
-There must be clay under the coach-pitchers feet/knee at all times - No walks, no hit-by-pitch, no bunting during coach-pitch innings.
-No called strikes. - The defensive player in the pitching position must begin play with one foot on the mound at pitching plate depth or deeper. - Kid-Pitch innings: - Bunting is permitted during kid-pitch innings. - In the event a batter is hit by pitch, the batter is awarded the base. - Strikeouts are in effect. - No Walks Kid Pitcher pitches until ball is put in play or batter strikes out.
-If pitcher throws 4 balls, the coach pitcher will step in and throw a maximum of 4 pitches. - If the 4th pitch is fouled, the player is permitted to an additional pitch until the result of the pitch is not foul (A ball not put into play or fouled off on the 4th pitch or later will constitute an out).
+If the 7th pitch is fouled, the player is permitted to an additional pitch until the result of the pitch is not foul (A ball not put into play or fouled off on the 7th pitch or later will constitute an out). - Coach Pitcher must have clay under the coach-pitchers feet/knee at all times - No walks, no hit-by-pitch, no bunting during coach-pitch innings.
+No called strikes. - The defensive player in the pitching position must begin play with one foot on the mound at pitching plate depth or deeper.

+Kid-Pitch innings:

+- Bunting is permitted during kid-pitch innings - In the event a batter is hit by pitch, the batter is awarded the base. - Strikeouts are in effect - No Walks Kid Pitcher pitches until ball is put in play or batter strikes out.
+If pitcher throws 4 balls, the coach pitcher will step in and throw a maximum of 4 pitches